williamlegotyler/classicube-shaders-EXTENDED/README.md

 11 ) on the "texture search options" click the + icon and navigate to the "reshade-shaders\textures\" folder.

-12 ) in the effects tab enable "cshade motionblur", "ppfx godrays", "magicbloom", "lightroom" and if you want "reflectivebumpmapping".
+12 ) in the effects tab enable "cshade motionblur", "ppfx godrays", "magicbloom", "lightroom" and if you want raytracing  "reflectivebumpmapping" or "quint ssr".

 13 ) enjoy your shaders!